Industry Research

 The window is open now.
 Because most PropTech vendors have not yet invested in AI visibility, the products that move first have a disproportionate advantage.
 The comparison articles you publish today enter the training data shaping AI recommendations in 2027.
 The G2 reviews you collect this quarter are the citations AI uses next year.
 Early movers in AI visibility compound.
 Late movers pay to catch up.

 This article gives you the landscape.
-A Metricus report gives you the specific AI representation of your PropTech product across every major AI platform — exact quotes, errors with source maps, and a prioritized action plan.
-One-time purchase from $99.
-No subscription required.
+A Metricus report gives you the specific AI representation of your PropTech product across the major AI platforms — exact quotes, errors with source maps, and drop-in files (llms.txt, JSON-LD schemas, FAQPage markup, page copy).
+One-time, $499.
+Delivered in 24 hours.
+Curated by AI experts.
+Useful report or refund.

 Sources: Commercial Observer / Multifamily Dive PropTech funding data (2026); Rechat 2026 State of AI & Real Estate Marketing Report; Rechat AI Memo launch (April 8, 2026, Inman / RISMedia); Compass – Anywhere Real Estate merger announcement (January 9, 2026, Compass investor relations); Compass One 2025 usage data (Compass press release, 2026); Zillow Pro launch (October 2025, Zillow investor relations); Zillow ShowingTime market share data (Zillow investor relations); OneKey MLS December 2025 market statistics (corporate.onekeymls.com); REBNY RLS overview (rebny.com); Lone Wolf CEO appointment (February 2026, HousingWire); Lone Wolf LW Pay launch (May 2025); LionDesk discontinuation and Lone Wolf Relationships migration (AgentMarketingEssentials, 2025–2026); MoxiWorks RISE AI and RISMedia 2026 Tech Leader designation (moxiworks.com); kvCORE / BoldTrail pricing (ITQlick, June 2025); Princeton/Georgia Tech GEO study (Aggarwal et al., 2023); Metricus AI mention rate testing across ChatGPT, Perplexity, Claude, and Gemini (2026).
 Learn more about how we measure AI visibility.